Code-at-LTH/code-at-lth.github.io/_posts/2019-03-31-ludumdare.md

 ### April 11: [Intro to the Godot game engine + workshop](https://www.facebook.com/events/315211862497848/)

 Making computer games has never been easier!
-With the open sorce, multi platform game engine Godot you can make a game in hours that would normally take days, weeks or even months!
+With the open source, multi platform game engine Godot you can make a game in hours that would normally take days, weeks or even months!

 The game engine is lightweight, yet powerful.
 It has a rich feature set and is easy to use.
 Have you always wanted to make a game?
 This is the perfect opportunity to make that dream come true!